TabbyML/tabby/website/blog/2023-09-05-deploy-tabby-to-huggingface-space/index.md

 After you create a Hugging Face account, you should be able to see the following page by clicking this [link](https://huggingface.co/new-space).
 The owner name will be your account name.
 Fill in a Space name, e.g. "tabbyml", and select Docker as Space SDK.
 Then click "Create Space" at the bottom.

+In this walkthrough we recommend using **Nvidia T4** instance to deploying a model of ~1B parameter size.

 ![Create a new Space](./new-space.png)